infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

-1. The mini map is a great tool to be able to see where other aircraft are, to view your flight plan, and to discover your surroundings whilst you fly – just scroll your finger around the map to explore.
+1. The mini map is a great tool to be able to see where other aircraft are, to view your flight plan, and to discover your surroundings whilst you fly – just scroll your finger around the map to explore

-2. Customizable settings, the zoom in/out function and a center screen button are available on the mini map by just tapping it.
+2. Customizable settings, the zoom in/out function and a center screen button are available on the mini map by just tapping it